dxphilo/motivate/README.md

 ## Contribution

 This project is open for contributions!
-If you notice areas that could be improved, have suggestions for better approaches, or any general considerations, please don't hesitate to share them in the issues section of PR's.
+If you notice areas that could be improved, have suggestions for better approaches, or any general considerations, please don't hesitate to share them in the issues section or open a PR.

 If you need clarification on any aspects, feel free to open an [issue](https://github.com/dxphilo/dotfiles/issues/new).
 Your contributions and feedback are greatly appreciated!